Unbelievable (short story collection): "Pink Bow Tie"

+It was adapted as an episode of Round The Twist.

 "One-Shot Toothpaste"

-A boy finds out that his nasty neighbor, Monty, has a bin filled with toothpaste, even though he only has one tooth.
+A dentist tells his patient a story about how he as a boy finds out that his nasty neighbor, Monty, has a bin filled with toothpaste, even though he only has one tooth.
 So he goes to investigate and finds out that he's testing a type of toothpaste which he calls, "One-Shot Toothpaste" on caged animals.
 Was adapted as an episode of Driven Crazy.

 "There's No Such Thing"

 An old man is forced to go to a nursing home.
-He can only leave if he can prove the existence of a dragon, so he sends his grandson into the sewer to try and find it, which proves to be a difficult task.
+He can only leave if he can prove the existence of a dragon, so he sends his grandson Chris into the sewer to try and find it, which proves to be a difficult task.
 Was later adapted as an episode of Round The Twist, one of two adaptions to be combined into a whole episode.

 "Inside Out"

-A boy who is a fan of horror films and isn't scared of anything leaves his sister at home alone for a night because she has stolen his rented scary movie.
-He decides to rest for a night at an old house, but it turns out to be the home of a student spook who has an upcoming exam; if the student fails his exam to scare the boy, he'll be frozen for a few years.
+A boy called Gordon who is a fan of horror films and isn't scared of anything leaves his sister Mary at home alone for a night because she has stolen his rented scary movie.
+He decides to rest for a night at an old house, but it turns out to be the home of a student spook who has an upcoming exam; if the student fails his exam to scare Gordon, he'll be frozen for a few years.

 "The Busker"

-A boy needs money because he wants to go on a date.
+A boy called Tony needs money because he wants to go on a date.
 When his father refuses, he spends the night to find a job so he can get the money.
 However, he meets an old man who tells him a story of how he worked as a busker when he was younger with his only friend, a little dog named Tiny.
 He becomes so desperate for friendship that when he wins the lotto and becomes rich, he tries giving the money to people so they will like him.
 Too late, he realizes that money can never buy true friendship, and that he never appreciated the only real friend he ever had.

 "Souperman"

-A boy who spends his whole school time reading Superman comics is forced to throw them away by his father due to his failing school grades.
+A boy called Robert who spends his whole school time reading Superman comics is forced to throw them away by his father due to his failing school grades.
 He then meets a man who resembles Superman, but this superhero gets his powers by drinking soup.